hertie-data-science-lab/ds01-infra/docs-user/getting-started/first-time-setup.md

 ✓ Image built: ds01-your-username/my-first-project:latest
 ```

 **What this means:** A Docker image is like a blueprint for your computing environment.
 It contains Python, CUDA drivers, ML frameworks, and all your packages.
-You're building a custom environment tailored to your needs.

 **Step 4: Container Deployment**
 ```